culvertsoft/mgen/index_k_Video_tutorials.md

   - { anchor: "using_generated_javascript", title: "using javascript" }
 ---

-## Video Tutorials
+## Tutorials

 We're planning to release a set of video tutorials showing you how to use MGen, to complement our written instructions.
 The videos will be posted on this page.

+For now, we have the following tutorials only in text:

 ### Defining a data model <a name="defining_a_model">&nbsp;</a>